UtpalDas6/single-page-react-app/README.md

 # single-page-react-app

 ## what's this?
-This are my first attempts using ES6 (via babel), react, react-router to build a single-page application.
+This are my first attempts using ES6 (via babel), react, react-router, react-bootstrap and react-router-bootstrap to build a single-page application.
 I hope it will serve as a nice template...

 ## how to use it?
 ```